rickstaa/stable-learning-control/docs/source/user/installation.rst

     To use the MuJoCo simulator, you will need to get a `MuJoCo license`_.
 Free 30-day licenses are available to anyone and free 1-year licenses are available to full-time students.

-Once you have installed MuJoCo, install the corresponding Gym environments with
+Once you have installed MuJoCo, install the corresponding gymnasium environments with

 .. parsed-literal::